darshan99/sequelize_to_excel/README.rst

 The excel will help you to have sneak peak of complete file at once , along with the corresponding database field name

+This can also be used as standalone app , as well as library

 Installation
 ------------